AndreasJJ/Docker-nginx-flask-auto-ssl/README.md

 Replace \<email\> with your email in the **init-letsencrypt.sh** file.

-Then simply place your application inside the application folder, or replace the application folder with whatever your application folder is called and modify the **wsgi.py** file to get the ***app*** object from your folder.
+Place your application inside the application folder, or replace the application folder with whatever your application folder is called and modify the **wsgi.py** file to get the ***app*** object from your folder.

+Change the permissions on the init-letsencrypt.sh script such that you can run it, then run it.

 # File Structure and Explanation
 ```